AUBioInformatics22/MuscularDogstrophy/STEP_4.md

 ### Discussion

-Step 4 has been completed we are currently figuring out the best way to present the data and if the filtering was done correctly.
+Step 4 has been completed we are currently figuring out the best way to present the data and if the filtering was done correctly before answering the questions outlined below.

 #### Comparing to FastQC of raw data